“A stunning, spoiling hotel on the lower slopes of a hillside village, with pool, charming terraces and fabulous sea views”

 A short lunch menu is available: local cheeses and charcuterie, a Caesar salad or a club sandwich.
 If you’re heading up into the hills, a packed lunch can be arranged.

-Dinner is an intimate affair, the number of diners limited to 25.
-Residents take precedence, but still need to book.
-Chef Gilles Escaffe, who trained with Joël Robuchon and Alain Ducasse, mixes Corsican flavours with traditional French flair.
-We loved the foie gras ravioli with Périgord truffles, succulent veal with onions and tomatoes, then tarte tatin with caramel ice cream; you can eat à la carte or choose from a range of seasonal menus.
+Dinner is an intimate affair; you'll need to book in summer.
+You can eat à la carte or choose from a range of seasonal menus.
+We loved our foie gras ravioli with Périgord truffles, succulent veal with onions and tomatoes, then tarte tatin with caramel ice cream.
 If you want something simpler, try the bar: risotto, grilled chicken, beef tartare.
 There’s an excellent wine list, too.